-- 1. Slide the rear cover back on the remote control. - Replace the two batteries in the compartment.
+- 1. Slide the rear cover back, on the remote control. - Replace the two batteries in the compartment.
 Make sure that they are installed correctly, using the diagram on the inside of the battery compartment. - 3.
 Replace the battery cover.

-If the remote control is to be stored for a long period of time, remove the battery and keep it in a cool, dry place.
+If the remote control is to be stored for a long period of time, remove the batteries and keep them in a cool, dry place.